oracle/graal/truffle/docs/T-Trace-Manual.md

 the listener got notified of it and could take an action - in this case printing the length and name of processed script.

-## Historam - Use Full Power of Your Language!
+## Histogram - Use Full Power of Your Language!

 Collecting the insight informations isn't limited to simple print statement.
 One can perform any Turing complete computation in your language.
 Imagine